alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ### athena.py - Athena

-Query an athena table containing vpc flow logs and attempt to identify a set of port ranges and individual ports to create your security groups in AWS.
+Query an athena table containing VPC Flow Logs and attempt to identify a set of port ranges and individual ports to create your security groups in AWS.

-Refer to this documentation on how to create the table in Athena :
+Refer to this documentation on how to create the table in Amazon Athena :

 https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html